ansible/awx/docs/credentials/credential_plugins.md

     secret management system (in this example, specifying a URL and an OAuth2.0 token _to access_ HashiCorp Vault)

-3.  _Link_ the `password` field for the Machine cCredential to the external system by specifying the source (in this example, the HashiCorp Credential) and metadata about the path (e.g., `/some/path/to/my/password/`).
+3.  _Link_ the `password` field for the Machine Credential to the external system by specifying the source (in this example, the HashiCorp Credential) and metadata about the path (e.g., `/some/path/to/my/password/`).